berkeleyGamedev/DecalWebsite/pages/labs/lab0/lab0.md

     ![](images/download.png)

-3. Go to the `Unity 2021.X` tab and search for 2021.3.16.
+3. Go to the `Unity 2022.X` tab and search for `2022.3.16`.
 Open with Unity Hub.

     ![](images/openWithHub.png)

 4. By default, Unity will install Visual Studios as the text editor for your scripts.
-If you would prefer to use a different editor such as [VS Code], then un-check this box.
+If you would prefer to use a different editor such as [VS Code For Unity], then un-check this box.

     For the purposes of this class, we will only ever ask you to build your project as an executable.